SiegfriedEhret/beulogue/README.md

 # Usage

-Add `beulogue` to your path and run `beulogue` !
+Add `beulogue` to your `PATH` and run `beulogue` !

 Here are the possible commands:

 - `beulogue` or `beulogue build` to build the site.
 - `beulogue help` to show the help.
-- `beulogue version` to the the version.
-Amazing !
+- `beulogue version` to show the the version.

 Possible flags:

 - `-nb` or `--no-base`: will use an empty `base` instead of the one given in the configuration file.
+Useful for development.

-Protip: some basic templates just for you !
-Please go to:
+Protip: voici quelques kits de démarrage juste pour vous !
+Rendez-vous sur l'un de ces miroirs:

 - [bitbucket](https://bitbucket.org/siegfriedehret/beulogue-templates/)
 - [codeberg](https://codeberg.org/SiegfriedEhret/beulogue-templates/)